Home » world » ‘Unprecedented’ drought threatens Horn of Africa – Agence Afrique

 ‘Unprecedented’ drought threatens Horn of Africa – Agence Afrique

-“Communities in the Horn of Africa are facing a likely fifth consecutive poor rainy season, with rains from October to December 2022 having started badly and forecasts indicating that they are likely to be less abundant, and could be facing an insufficient sixth season between March and May 2023,” writes OCHA in its latest update on the drought situation in this part of the black continent.
+“Communities in the Horn of Africa are facing a likely fifth consecutive poor rainy season, with rains from October to December 2022 having started badly and forecasts indicating that they are likely to be less abundant, and might be facing an insufficient sixth season between March and May 2023,” writes OCHA in its latest update on the drought situation in this part of the black continent.

 The worsening of the climatic situation in this region of sub-Saharan Africa is likely to further accentuate food and health insecurity among many communities in the region.